The MGA With An Attitude

 Pray a lot.
 Keep plenty of ale handy.
 Don't rush it.
 Be sure the radiator is out and bumper off before you start.
 It wouldn't hurt if the front valance panel was also removed, making the three bottom grille bolts easier access.
 Run the bolts into all of the threads before trying to install it.
 If any of the threads bind, chase the threads with a tap to run free before going on.
 Those little nagging problems you DON'T need when you're facing the real problems.

->"The grille just does not want to lay in there nice and flush to the body and the piping around the grill is impossible to keep in place.
-Everyone I've talked to says that these grills are a real bear to get to fit properly and that the piping is always a headache to try and keep in place."
+>"The grille just does not want to lay in there nice and flush to the body and the piping around the grille is impossible to keep in place.
+Everyone I've talked to says that these grilles are a real bear to get to fit properly and that the piping is always a headache to try and keep in place."

-In the process I remodeled the stepped recess around that corner of the grill opening, sort of sculpted in lead, using the replacement grill as a template.
-I may have also moved the grill a smidge sideways to fit better at the other top corner.
-Once the body surround matched the grill profile fairly well, I cleaned and painted the body, and it fit well enough to assemble for reasonable appearance.
+In the process I remodeled the stepped recess around that corner of the grille opening, sort of sculpted in lead, using the replacement grille as a template.
+I may have also moved the grille a smidgen sideways to fit better at the other top corner.
+Once the body surround matched the grille profile fairly well, I cleaned and painted the body, and it fit well enough to assemble for reasonable appearance.
 125,000 miles later in 1998 I had it apart to repaint the car again, nothing much changed, and it went back together okay again.
-For the record, I have fitted the piping all the way around with the butted ends at bottom center, as original (I think).
+For the record, I have fitted the piping all the way around with the butted ends at bottom center.
+This is not original, but it has not been particularly difficult, so I figure it is good to buffer the edge of the grille away from the body paint along the lower edge.
 Some people ultimately give up with less than total success and install piping over top and down sides, stopping at bottom corners, not running across the bottom.
+Original issue piping was 48 inches long and stopped about 2 inches in from the lower corners.
+This may look best if the piping ends are tucked up inside to hide behind the grille surround.

 If you are attempting to fit the grille first without the piping, do not be too surprised if you chip the paint.
 If that happens, maybe you get lucky and the piping will ultimately cover the marks.
 Otherwise you may have a little paint touch up to do after the fact.

-For the bottom corners the overly generous radius leaves a slightly obnoxious flat surface showing just inboard of the step in the body shell, which terminates going straight down, effectively making a square corner for the bottom of the grill opening on the body.
+For the bottom corners the overly generous radius leaves a slightly obnoxious flat surface showing just inboard of the step in the body shell, which terminates going straight down, effectively making a square corner for the bottom of the grille opening on the body.
 The larger the radius on the shell the "less original" it looks.
 Here too it will have better finished appearance an be less noticeable if the piping runs around the corner and at least part way across the bottom.
-Ideally piping should run all across the bottom to meet at the center bottom.
-But if it tries your patience, piping extending inward 2 to 3 inches from the bottom corners may not look too bad, and certainly better than stopping short and square near the bottom at the sides.
+Originally the piping ran just a few inches inboard after making the bottom turn, no piping across the rest of the bottom edge.
+It is not terribly difficult to run the piping all acroos to meet in the middle, and I think it lools better, but not concours.
+Either way, running piping around the bottom corner is much neater than stopping short and square near the bottom at the sides.

 This may a two 6-pack job, but it is one of the prime appearance items on the MGA, so have patience and do try to get it right.
 Keep the faith.
 Keep the faith.
 Keep the faith.